jlmc/spring-boot-tipps/spring-boot-tipps-kafka/README.md

 - We need to provide a implementation of `CommonErrorHandler`.
 - The most used implementation is `org.springframework.kafka.listener.DefaultErrorHandler`, which the default Construct documents,
-> Construct an instance with the default recoverer which simply logs the record after 10 (maxFailures) have occurred for a topic/partition/offset, with the default back off (9 retries, no delay).
+> Construct an instance with the default recovered which simply logs the record after 10 (maxFailures) have occurred for a topic/partition/offset, with the default back off (9 retries, no delay).
 - 👆THIS IS THE DEFAULT BEHAVIOR

 Let's say our requirements are: